VLSI-Learnings/Digital-VLSI/Verilog/modelling.md

        * buflf0, bufif1, notif0, notif1
        * tristate_gate [instance_name] (OutputA, InputB, ControlC);
        * Depending on the control input, the output can be driven to the high-impedance state, that is, to value z.
-       * For a bufifO gate, the output is z if control is 1, else data is transferred to output.
+       * For a bufif0 gate, the output is z if control is 1, else data is transferred to output.
-       * For a bufifl gate, output is a z if control is 0.
+       * For a bufif1 gate, output is a z if control is 0.
-       * For a notifO gate, output is at z if control is at 1 else output is the invert of the input data value.
+       * For a notif0 gate, output is at z if control is at 1 else output is the invert of the input data value.
-       * For a notifl gate, output is at z if control is at 0.
+       * For a notif1 gate, output is at z if control is at 0.
     4. Pull gates - These gates have only one output with no inputs.
        * pullup, pulldown
        * A pullup gate places a 1 on its output.
 A pulldown gate places a 0 on its output.